 The advanced intelligence provided by our distributed acoustic sensing cable monitoring gears you up to deliver a safe, targeted and efficient response.
 Repair teams can be deployed to the exact location of the disturbance, already armed with the information they need to plan and carry out a quick and effective repair, or to address third party interference – whether accidental (such as anchor drag) or malicious (such as subsea cable theft).

-Every event along and around an offshore cable generates a unique acoustic vibration.
+Every event along and around an offshore wind cable generates a unique acoustic vibration.
 Using sophisticated distributed acoustic sensing, LiveDETECT II® delivers uninterrupted acoustic monitoring along the subsea cable or network of cables.
 This data is filtered and interpreted to determine the exact location and likely nature of the subsea cable event.
 Powerful Machine Learning also equips LiveDETECT II® to determine which events present a real threat, and which are irrelevant.
 You can therefore deploy a repair or security response to exactly the right area of the offshore cable, avoiding unnecessary expense and risk.
 You can also reroute the cable so that vital connectivity or power services are not lost.

-LiveDETECT® Subsea Cable Applications
+LiveDETECT® Wind Cable Monitoring Applications

 Fotech LiveDETECT II® equips offshore cable operators to monitor and protect: